 PRINCIPLE 8 – REMUNERATE FAIRLY AND RESPONSIBLY

-The REM Committee is comprised of independent non-executive directors and is chaired by an independent non-executive director.
-The REM Committee meets as required, but at a minimum at least twice a year.
+The R&N Committee is comprised of a Non-Executive Director and Executive Chairman and is chaired by an Independent Non-Executive Director.
+The R&N Committee meets as required, but at a minimum at least twice a year.

-The remuneration levels of directors and senior executives are reviewed by the REM Committee and approved by resolution of the Board (with abstentions from relevant directors where there is a conflict of interest).
-Where the Board or REM Committee considers that particular expertise or information is required, appropriate external advice may be taken and reviewed prior to a final decision by the Board.
+The remuneration levels of directors and senior executives are reviewed by the R&N Committee and approved by resolution of the Board (with abstentions from relevant directors where there is a conflict of interest).
+Where the Board or R&N Committee considers that particular expertise or information is required, appropriate external advice may be taken and reviewed prior to a final decision by the Board.

 The Board policy is to remunerate non-executive directors at market rates for time, commitment and responsibilities.
 The Board determines payments to the non-executive directors and reviews their remuneration annually, based on market practice, duties and accountability.
 Independent external advice is sought when required.